Here are some of my favourite model railway sites, the ones I visit most often…

 The blog of BRM writer and Garden Rail Editor Phil Parker.
 Phil is one of the most prolific and enjoyable model railway bloggers.

-Everything from OO-6.5 indoors to 7/8th scale in the garden, but always narrow gauge.
+Everything from OO-6.5 indoors to 7/8th scale in the garden, mostly narrow gauge.
 There’s lots to like at Paxton Road.

 Modelling 15″ gauge miniature railways in 7mm scale on 9mm track.
 I do admire Colin’s modelling, he’s one of the people who inspired me to try O9.